Marrakesh Marrakesh-safi, Morocco Travel Guide

 Consider renting a vehicle if you plan to explore beyond Marrakech's city limits or prefer independent travel.

 The Medina is largely pedestrian-only.
-Explore it on foot for the best experience.
+Explore it on foot to ensure the best possible time.

 Guided tours of the Medina and historical sites are available through hotels or agencies.
 Self-guided tours are possible with offline maps.

 Limited dedicated infrastructure.
-Cycling on city roads is hazardous; more suitable for specialized tours or outside the city center.
+Cycling on city roads is hazardous; more suitable for specialized tours or in the suburbs.

 Marrakech offers specific tour-oriented transportation options.
-The city does not have boat taxis, cable cars, or funiculars owing to its inland location and flat terrain.
+The city does not have boat taxis, cable cars, or funiculars as a result of its inland location and flat terrain.

 Eco-Friendly Exploration